1. Introduction

 docker-compose up -d

-This will start a kafka broker, the kafka-synth-client and prometheus so you can store visualize the metrics.
+This will start a kafka broker, the kafka-synth-client and prometheus so you can visualize the metrics.
 Prometheus will be available at http://localhost:9090.
 You can try the following queries:

 synth_client_e2e_latency_ms